- Date of birth

 - Guadalajara, Mexico

-A dramatic third-place finish in Russia gave the Mexican and his team their only podium last year when he delivered a consistent level of performance and suffered just one retirement.
-That solid showing ensured Perez and his German team-mate Nico Hulkenberg remain together this year in an unchanged, and experienced, line-up.
+A dramatic third-place finish in Russia gave the Mexican and his team their only podium in 2015, when he delivered a consistent level of performance and suffered just one retirement.
+He improved on that last season with third-placed podium finishes on the streets of Monaco and Baku to finish seventh in the drivers’ standings, the best placing of his career.

 The sensitivity in his driving, particularly with tyres and tyre-wear, has been widely praised and seen by many observers as the key to his best results.
 In an era of fragile tyres, he has been able to make the most of it.